Couvade syndrome

 I share it matter-of-factly, similar to when my husband announced at my baby shower

-and within minutes men started nodding now that they had a name for their ordeal,
+and within minutes men started nodding at each other now that they had a name for their ordeal,

-and once the shower games were played and gifts unwrapped, my uncle presented my husband
+and once all the games were played and gifts unwrapped, my uncle presented my husband

-and forked a piece into his mouth with gusto as my toes swelled and deviled egg refluxed
+and forked a piece into his mouth as my toes swelled and deviled egg refluxed into my throat

-into my throat every time the baby kicked, but years later I understand that my husband
+every time the baby kicked, but many years later I understand that my husband owning his

-owning Couvade’s was a fine thing, a good thing, similar to the mantra I use to get to sleep,
+Couvade’s was a fine thing, a good thing, similar to my nighttime mantra, repeating You’re invincible

-repeating You’re invincible as if my stitched-up heart throbs like Popeye’s bicep jacked on spinach,
+as if my stitched-up heart throbs like Popeye’s bicep jacked on cans of spinach,

 that to resuscitate with your soft mouth a heart struck into stopping will stop yours too,

-rather than a tragedy, that what’s true is to drop to your knees and play god.
+than a senseless tragedy, that what’s true is to drop to your knees and play god.

 Previous